ByteQuanta/Label-Quality-Noise-Analysis-Project/readme.md

 ## Label Quality & Noise Estimation Pipeline for HAR Datasets
-### Why this project exists
+## Why this project exists

-In many data projects, label quality is often assumed to be correct, especially when using datasets like Human Activity Recognition (HAR).
-However, label errors and inconsistencies can significantly impact model performance.
+In many machine learning projects, label correctness is often assumed without explicit validation.

-While working on this project, I asked myself a fundamental question:

-Can we trust the labels in this dataset enough to use them for training a model?

-This project focuses on answering that question before any modeling happens.
-The goal is not just model performance, but label quality, noise estimation, and data integrity.
+However, even small amounts of label noise can significantly affect model stability, interpretability, and downstream decisions.

+This project focuses on evaluating label quality and estimating label noise before relying on the dataset for modeling.

+Rather than optimizing model performance, the primary goal is to understand whether the labels can be trusted.

 ### What problem does this project address?

-When labels are assumed to be correct without proper validation:
+When label quality is not explicitly assessed:

-Label noise can go unnoticed
+- Label noise can remain hidden

-Data drift can distort model predictions over time

-Mislabeling can lead to poor model performance

-Label inconsistencies can be hard to trace
+- Model performance may appear unstable or misleading

+- Errors in labeling are difficult to diagnose

+- Downstream modeling decisions become unreliable

-This project aims to:
+This project aims to make label quality visible, measurable, and analyzable.

-Evaluate label quality using multiple noise detection methods

-Identify and estimate the impact of label errors

-Ensure high-quality labels before proceeding with model training

 ### High-level approach

-The pipeline is organized into distinct stages, each focused on improving dataset integrity and robustness:
+The pipeline is organized into analytical stages focused on diagnosing label quality:

-Pre-Label QA
+### Pre-label sanity checks

-Validate dataset structure and sanity
+Dataset structure and consistency validation

-Detect activity distribution shifts and data drift

-Ensure feature-label consistency

-Label Noise Estimation
+Class distribution inspection

+Feature–label relationship checks

+### Label noise analysis

-Compute Unified Noise Score (UNS) using multiple signals (model disagreement, per-sample loss)
+Noise estimation using multiple signals (e.g. model disagreement, per-sample loss)

-Bayesian true-label probability estimation

-Confidence-based estimators for noise detection
+Confidence-based indicators for potentially noisy samples

-Drift & Noise Diagnostics
+### Drift & inconsistency diagnostics

-Analyze drift in data and features

-Detect embedding space anomalies

-Identify logical inconsistencies in the dataset

-Noise Repair & Label Correction
+Detection of distribution shifts

+Identification of anomalous samples in feature space

+Logical consistency checks across activities

+### Label repair experiments

-Use soft and hard relabeling techniques for noise correction
+Exploration of soft and hard relabeling strategies

-Versioned updates to maintain full transparency
+Versioned label updates to preserve traceability

-Active Learning Loop

-Flag and return uncertain/ambiguous samples for human review

-Improve dataset quality by re-labeling and validation

-Post-Repair Model Validation
+### Post-analysis validation

-Assess model stability and accuracy after label repair
+Comparison of model behavior before and after label adjustments

-Track improvements in performance and reduce drift

-Validate label corrections with final evaluation plots
+Stability-focused evaluation rather than performance optimization

 ### Outcome